NickolasBenakis/React-Typing-Text/README.md

 # Extend

 You can pass custom classnames, styles or any prop since we spread all the props in the component.

+# Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request or open an issue on GitHub.

+# License
+This project is licensed under the MIT License.